 If you invest 5000 dollars and lose 50 percent, you’ll have two thousand five hundred dollars left.
-Most people think they need to make 50 percent to get back to the initial amount.
+Most people think they must make 50 percent to return the initial amount.
 But this doesn’t seem right.
 If you lose 50 percent, you will need a 100 percent gain on the remaining 2500 dollar investment to have the whole amount of five thousand dollars.

 So this is why you always have to watch your downside.
-You probably heard that you must take big risks if you want to make a lot of money.
+You probably heard that you must take big risks to make a lot of money.
 Here is the time to tell you that this is not true.
-Some of the smartest investors in the world are familiar with the rule of low risk, high reward.
-The people who are telling you that you need to take big risks all the time are probably not rich.
+Some of the smartest investors in the world are familiar with the rule of low risk and high reward.
+The people telling you that you need to take big risks all the time are probably not rich.

 Buying aftermarket crashes is good, but how can you protect yourself against such crashes?
 One of the easiest ways is to diversify your portfolio with this diversification.
 You’re not putting all your eggs in one basket, putting your money in different asset classes across different markets.
 Currencies and frames will help you avoid some of these market crashes.
 Read and grow for people who want more.